MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/negativekeywordconflictreportcolumn.md

 ms.author: eur
 description: Defines the attributes columns that you can include in the NegativeKeywordConflictReportRequest.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # NegativeKeywordConflictReportColumn Value Set - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the attributes columns that you can include in the [NegativeKeywordConflictReportRequest](../reporting-service/negativekeywordconflictreportrequest.md).

 For a list of columns that you must include, please see the [Required Columns](#requiredcolumns) section below.